Ethics, Responsibility and Sustainability at ESCP

-Integration of ERS into ESCP Europe’s mission, governance, strategy and current operations
+Integration of ERS into ESCP’s mission, governance, strategy and current operations

 The last five years have been important for educational offerings, research and community outreach: